-If you are thinking of cancelling registration or withdrawing from a programme then you should speak to one of our Student Money Advisers to discuss the financial implications and help make the right decision for you.
+If you are thinking of cancelling registration, withdrawing from study or pausing your studies then you should speak to one of our Student Money Advisers to discuss the financial implications and help make the right decision for you.

 Students have a legal right to cancel a contract under the Consumer Contracts Regulations 2013.